 - Ritz This cafe offers great coffee, espresso, and pastries that are perfect for breakfast in Pisa.

-- La Bottega del Gelato is arguably the best gelato shoppe in Tuscany and the perfect ending to long day of eating and sightseeing.
+- La Bottega del Gelato is arguably the best gelato shoppe in Tuscany and the perfect ending to a long day of eating and sightseeing.

 Don’t stop now!